Ischgl and more

-Exhibition at the Museo d’arte della Svizzera italiana (MASI Lugano) of the photography project entitled Lois Hechenblaikner.
+The exhibition at the Museo d’Arte della Svizzera Italiana (MASI Lugano) of the photography project Lois Hechenblaikner.
 Ischgl and more A pop-up project(ion): a projection of photographs by photographer Lois Hechenkblaikner meticulously documenting the lesser-known, irreverent side of Austrian Alpine resorts.

 The central theme of this pop-up exhibition is the presentation of the Austrian photographer’s latest series of photos devoted to the Tyrolean resort of Ischgl.
-Published in a highly successful book at the beginning of June by Steidl, the collection of photographs documents one of the most sought after and well-known Austrian ski resorts.
-It is not just a holiday destination, but first and foremost a notorious terminus for the après-ski crowd, with concerts, a lively nightlife and frequently over-the-top events defined by Hechenblaikner himself as “Delirium Alpinum”.
+Published in a highly successful book at the beginning of June by Steidl, the collection of photographs documents one of the most sought-after and well-known Austrian ski resorts.
+It is not just a holiday destination but, first and foremost, a notorious terminus for the après-ski crowd, with concerts, lively nightlife, and frequently over-the-top events defined by Hechenblaikner himself as “Delirium Alpinum”.

-The project consists in two double slideshows of paired pictures with a defined time duration each (form 4 to 20 seconds).
-Each slideshow is controlled by an Intel NUC mini PC running a Processing sketch that does contains the sequence of each paired images.
-The Intel NUC used do have an HDMI output used for one projector and an USB-C port with an HDMI adapter for the other one.
+The project consists of two double slideshows of paired pictures with a defined time duration each (from 4 to 20 seconds).
+Each slideshow is controlled by an Intel NUC mini PC running a Processing sketch that contains the sequence of each paired image.
+The Intel NUC has an HDMI output for one projector and a USB-C port with an HDMI adapter for the other.